edenai/unity-plugin/README.md

   - [Image Generation](#image-generation-coming-soon)

 ## Installation
-To use the Unity EdenAI Plugin in your Unity project, follow these steps:
+To use the Unity Eden AI Plugin in your Unity project, follow these steps:
 1. Open your Unity Package Manager
 2. Add package from git url : [https://github.com/edenai/unity-plugin.git](https://github.com/edenai/unity-plugin.git)
 ## Getting Started
 To get started with the Unity EdenAI Plugin, you should:
 1. [Install the Plugin](#installation).
-2. [Obtain an EdenAI API Key](https://app.edenai.run/bricks/default) if you haven't already.
+2. [Obtain an Eden AI API Key](https://app.edenai.run/user/register?referral=github-unity) if you haven't already.
 3. You need to provide your EdenAI API Key to use this plugin.
 You can set it in your script or add a file `auth.json` to your user folder (path: `~/.edenai` (Linux/Mac) or `%USERPROFILE%/.edenai/` (Windows)) as follows: